Enrolled participants will have access to the course platform from 9am AEST on Monday 30th September 2019.

-Weekly live webinars are currently scheduled at the following dates and times below.
+Weekly live webinars are currently scheduled on the following dates and times below.
 Please note the time change from AEST to AEDT during the second week of the course.

 The webinars will be recorded and available on the same day for participants who are unable to attend the live session.
 Learning activities associated with each module must be completed within that module week in participants' own time.